bitburner-official/bitburner-src/src/Documentation/doc/en/programming/go_algorithms.md

 Just playing random moves is not very effective, though.
 The next step is to use the board state to try and take over territory.

 `ns.go.getBoardState()` returns a simple grid representing what the current board looks like.
-The player's routers are marked with `X`, and the opponents with `O`.
+The player's routers are marked with `X`, and the opponent's with `O`.

 Example 5x5 board state, with a number of networks for each player: